wjj31767/robotik2/chapter 3.md

 ## Human Hand models in literature

-- Large variety of human hand models
-  - Different kinematic models
-  - Varying numbers of DOF
-  - Depending on the purpose
-  - Not only in robotics but also in computer vision, human-computer interaction, biomedical engineering

-- Different applications
-  - Grasp planning and analysis: More Complex thumb kinematics useful
-  - Prosthetics hands
-  - Understanding human grasping
-  - Tracking  (usually no intrinsic DoFs in the palm necessary)

 - Always trade-off between intended use and complexity

 ## Grasping in Humans
-### Arten:
-supposition: the intended activity determines what type of grasp is used for any given action
-- **Precision grasp**: characterized by opposition of the thumb to one or more of the other fingers
-- **Power grasp**: the fingers are flexed to form a clamp against the palm
 ### Neuroscience of grasping
 - [ ] TODO